AnVIX/RepData_PeerAssessment1/PA1_template.md

 ## [1] 17568     3
 ```

-- To test the construction of the new factor variable `wdays` in **section 5**, this code chunk prints the day name and inferred factor for an arbitrary `date` (e.g., 2012-10-05) within the PAM dataset span.
+- To test the construction of the new factor variable `wdays` in **Section 5**, this code chunk prints the day name and inferred factor for an arbitrary `date` (e.g., 2012-10-05) within the PAM dataset span.

 ```r
    library(lubridate)